-As much of the UK has headed deep into lockdown due to coronavirus, many are getting used to the trials and tribulations of working from home or remote working.
+AS the UK has heads deep into lockdown due to coronavirus, many are getting used to the trials and tribulations of working from home or remote working.
 Recently the government announced a much criticised £10,000 home working allowance for MPs.
 But what of the average person working from home?
 Can they access any tax breaks?
 In this article we discuss the general tax reliefs available when working from home.

 Note: this article is intended for general guidance only and does not constitute accountancy, tax or other professional advice.
 We recommend you seek specific advice based on your circumstances.